Our Sri Lanka Travel Guide

 Sri Lanka's history is a mass of conflicting and converging threads, which has, at times, resulted in chaos and conflict.
 As a centre of historical trading routes and a home to various ethnic groups, notably the Sinhalese and Tamils, the island's history has been heavily influenced by both domestic struggle and foreign intervention.

-The original inhabitants of Sri Lanka arrived sometime around 35,000BC.
-They were hunter-gatherers, known as Veddahs, who migrated across a land bridge between India and Northern Sri Lanka.
+The original inhabitants of Sri Lanka arrived sometime around 35,000 BC.
+They were hunter-gatherers, known as Veddahs, who migrated across a land bridge between India and northern Sri Lanka.
 In 5000 BC, this land bridge was submerged by rising sea levels and some millennia later, in 900 BC, a megalithic culture began to emerge with Anuradhapura at its centre.

 Buddhism arrived on the island in the 3rd century BC, transforming Anuradhapura and becoming a major influence on the island's first established kingdom, the Anuradhapura Kingdom, which lasted until the 11th century AD.

 Several other kingdoms were established across the country following the Anuradhapura, but by the time the Portuguese arrived, in 1505, Sri Lanka was separated into three kingdoms: Jaffna (Tamil) and Kandy and Kotte (Sinhalese).
 The Portuguese quickly established a friendly relationship with the Kotte kingdom on the west coast and gained the trade monopoly on the island's valuable spices.
 Soon however colonial greed had taken over, and Jaffna fell after two violent attempts at resistance in 1619, during which numerous important Hindu temples and the royal library were destroyed.
-Kotte was also taken over and Portugal soon controlled the entire east and west coast.
+Kotte was also taken over and the Portuguese soon controlled the entire east and west coast.
 Only the Kandyan kingdom resisted domination.

 Portuguese activity on the island had soon aroused interest from Dutch and British traders.
 The Dutch arrived in 1602 and cut a deal with the Kandyan king, Rajasinha II, which allowed them access to the island's precious spices and effectively took complete control from the Portuguese.
 The Dutch built canal systems to transport crops - some of which can still be seen in Negombo - and left a lasting impression on the country; the Sri Lankan legal canon is still formed in part by Dutch era legalities.

 With French influence spreading to the east coast of India, the British viewed Sri Lanka in strategic terms, singling out the harbour of Trincomalee as a key asset in colonial influence.
-Complications in Europe led the Dutch to cede Sri Lanka to the British in 1796 and by 1802 Sir Lanka was a British island colony.
+Complications in Europe led the Dutch to cede Sri Lanka to the British in 1796 and by 1802 Sri Lanka was a British island colony.
 Just over a decade later, the first unified administration of the island by a European power was established.

-British power was unpopular, particularly among the Sinhalese who believed that only custodians of the tooth relic of Buddha, which had been brought to Anuradhapura in 371 AD, had the right to rule.
+British power was unpopular, particularly among the Sinhalese who believed that only custodians of the Tooth Relic of Buddha, which had been brought to Anuradhapura in 371 AD, had the right to rule.
 Between 1843 and 1859, over 900,000 Tamils from South India migrated to Ceylon to work in the new tea plantation estates that had sprung up across the country and the cultural, social and demographic matrix of Sri Lanka was altered dramatically.

 By the end of the 19th century, Tamil and Sinhalese campaigns were established to help protect Sri Lankan culture against a Christian and colonial influx and by 1919, the nationalist mission was formalised as the Ceylon National Congress.
 Some years later, on 4 February 1948, Sri Lanka became fully independent.